Benson Boiler is a water tube boiler. This is a drum-less and high-pressure boiler.

 Benson Boiler Working:

-- From economizer, the water passes to the radiant heater.
+From an economizer, the water passes to the radiant heater.

 converted into steam.

-- This superheated steam is then used by turbines or engine to produce the electricity.
+This superheated steam is then used by turbines or engines to produce electricity.

 Benson Boiler Advantages: